 And many more.....

-There are so many grey areas you would be as confused as me at the end.
-Because to some, they would refer you to free resources like community services.
-Which might not be something you need or comfortable with.
+There are so many grey zones that you'd be as perplexed as I was in the end.
+Because some people will direct you to free options such as community services.
+Which you may not require or be comfortable with.